Sharing your Data

 National Data Opt-out (opting out of NHS Digital sharing your data with other organisations)

-If you have not registered a Type 1 opt-out, your data will be passed to NHSD but they will NOT share this information with other organisation.
+If you have NOT registered a Type 1 opt-out, your data will be passed to NHSD.

 NHSD will collect data from GP medical records about patients who have registered a National Data Opt-out.
 The National Data Opt-out applies to identifiable patient data about your health, which is called confidential patient information.

 NHS Digital won’t share any confidential patient information about you - this includes GP data, or other information, such as hospital data - with other organisations, unless there is an exemption to this.
-This decision will not affect individual care and you can change your choice at any time, using this form.
+This decision will not affect individual care and you can change your choice at any time.